 I was ten, maybe eleven years old the last time I was here.
 My then-home is a few hundred yards behind me (with what looks like the same furniture in my then-bedroom), on a long curving road that hasn’t changed a jot, ending in a gap between houses that looks like how I remember it, into woodland that still leads to the same playing field where I’d come to practice kicking a football so I could fit in better at school.

-Everything’s more or less the same, except a lot smaller and a lot lower.
+Everything’s more or less the same, except a lot smaller, because I’m a lot taller.

 In those days the stream was here too.
 Back then we called it The Stream, and as far as I know it’s still called that, since there’s nothing contradictory on any maps I’ve ever found.

 From here, The Stream runs south, into a series of ponds and rivers that feed into an untidy scatter of lakes and irrigation reservoirs south of the village.
 Around them, the well-watered land is thickly wooded.
 It’s only by zooming out to a satellite’s view that you see how rare woodland is now in this corner of Norfolk – a few mangy patches, surrounded by fields cultivated into tight geometries.

 Well, not in it – I hadn’t discovered the joys of wild-camping back then – but for a half an hour a day on the way to school, for three remarkably happy years, I must have walked this path hundreds of times.